codacy/pulse-user-docs/docs/one-click-integrations.md

 To configure the strategy that Pulse uses to detect deployments:

 1. On Pulse, [expand **Integrations** and select **GitHub**](https://app.pulse.codacy.com/integrations/github){: target="_blank"}.

+    Make sure that you have already installed the GitHub App.

 1. Choose the strategy that fits best your workflows.